zhemao/zhemao.github.com/_posts/2011-07-27-python-programming.markdown

 gen.send(3) # yields 4
 {% endhighlight %}

 This allows the generator to function as a coroutine.
-It's usefulness is probably limited, but pretty cool nonetheless.
+Its usefulness is probably limited, but pretty cool nonetheless.

 But the real power of generators is that they allow you to write text